 Instead of battling traffic, paying for parking and hoofing it to the venue as you would for a major league event, Lyons fans will find plentiful free parking in lots directly across the street from the Lyons Den and along the surrounding streets.

 All seating is general admission, so you can sit on either side of the gym, up close or as far away as you want, or you can move around the gym during the game to find your favorite vantage point.

 Easy on the Wallet

-General admission tickets are just $10 per person.
-If you're a child, a senior citizen, or a military veteran, your tickets are just $5 each.
+General admission tickets are just $10 a person.
+If you're a child under the age of 10, a senior citizen, active military or a military veteran, your tickets are just $5 each.
 You can purchase tickets in advance online, or you can buy them at the game.
 Major credit cards are accepted.

 After games, fans (referred to by the organization as the Lyons Pride) pour onto the court, and the players stay and chat with them, shake their hands, sign autographs, thank them for coming to the game, answer questions, pose for photos and take a big group photo at center court with anyone who wants to join them.

 Many players are active on social media and are more than happy to connect and interact with fans.
 The players invest themselves in fans' lives outside of basketball, just as they hope the fans invest in them as both ball players and human beings.